CreativeTechGuy/ReactTemplate/README.md

 # React Template

-This repository exists as a starting point for a new React application.
+This repository exists as a starting point for a new React 16 application (with hooks).
 The build system, unit testing and folder structure is all in place.
 Delete what you don't need and get started!

 This repository should be generic enough that most people can use it out of the box.
 It comes with an existing "hello world" application which you can build and run right away.